Planning Services response to the Coronavirus

 For the applicant or agent

 Your planning officer will contact you to check whether you are eligible.
 If you are eligible, your planning officer will email you a meeting invitation.
-You can then join using Windows Teams.
+You can then join using Microsoft Teams.
 You will then show the officer, via your tablet, phone or laptop, the site in question.
 In advance of the virtual site meeting, the planning officer will email you a plan with numbers marked on it.
 At the virtual site meeting, you will then move the tablet etc around your property in the order shown on the plan.

 For a neighbour

 If you are concerned about an application and wish to show the planning officer how you would be affected, you may either write to us in the normal way or, you can request a virtual site meeting.
 The planning officer will contact you to check whether you are eligible.
 If you are eligible, the planning officer will email you a meeting invitation.
-You can then join using Windows Teams.
+You can then join using Microsoft Teams.
 You will then show the officer, via your tablet, phone or laptop what you are concerned about.

 For enforcement cases